-The municipality is planning to replace the septic and conservancy tanks in Calitzdorp and Vanwyksdorp in the coming years by linking those households to the sewage system throughout the Kannaland area.
+The Municipality is planning to replace the septic and conservancy tanks in Calitzdorp and Vanwyksdorp in the coming years by linking those households to the sewage system in order to establish a similar standard throughout the Kannaland area.

-Currently, in Ladismith sanitation gravitates to the WWTW which comprises a primary settling tank, bio-filter, humus settling tank and sludge facilities (anaerobic digester and sludge drying beds).
+Currently, in Ladismith sanitation gravitates to the WWTW which comprises a primary settling tank, bio-filter, and humus settling tank and sludge facilities (anaerobic digester and sludge drying beds).
 The existing infrastructure is currently exceeding its capacity.
 Therefore, the Municipality initiated the project to upgrade and extend the works to ensure compliance with effluent quality and accommodate future growth.